 - We highly recommend the Canadian Amateur Radio Basic Qualifications Study Guide.
 It’s way more than a study guide – it’s a complete reference to amateur radio in Canada.
 It goes beyond the information required for the test to give you a comprehensive grounding.
 If you’re going to be operating a radio, you should have a copy.

 - There’s also a 170 page study guide here that we refer to in some of the slides.
 It has a lot of great info and diagrams.
 Note: we did not write it.
-We’d love to find the authors, but the originating web site no longer exists and there is no contact info in the document.
+We’ve received several tips on possibilities for reaching the original authors.
+We’ll follow up when we have time!

 - Phonetics, Q-Codes and Resistors cheat sheet.
 PDF.
 Excel.

 Video or slides?
 It’s your choice.
 The video for each section is a presentation of the slides, with some additional commentary.
 If you get tired of the instructor’s voice, go for the slides.

 - We recommend you create an account for yourself on the Quiz Global web site.
 You can do it without the account, but it’s nice to keep track.
 They only use email and do not require any privacy information.